KEBABSELLER6/kebacoin-casino/README.md

 -'200 OK' on success

-Returns the current roll after the bet and the updated user balance.
+Returns the current roll after the rouletteBet and the updated user balance.

 ```json
 {